-Admissions and Transfer Attendance Exclusions Curriculum

-Uniform Healthy School Status

-Discipline Sports

-Assemblies and Collective Worship Domestic violence and pastoral support policy
+Admissions and Transfer Exclusions Uniform Discipline Assemblies and Collective Worship Anti-bullying, Harassment and Discriminatory policy Attendance Curriculum Healthy School Status Sports Domestic violence and pastoral support School trips

-Anti-bullying, Harassment and Discriminatory School trips

 Section 12 - Consultation and Information

 It is our intention to involve stakeholders (i.e. pupils, staff, parents and governors) in the preparation of the scheme and consulted regarding our race, gender and disability objectives as well as about sexual orientation, pregnancy and maternity, gender reassignment and religion or belief.